weecology/sad-comparison/chapter1.md

-#Chapter 1 - A large scale comparison of models of the species-abundance distribution
+#Chapter 1 - An extensive comparison of species-abundance distribution models

 # Introduction